sithmel/Do-androids-dream-of-electric-duck/README.md

   console.log(n)
 }
 ```
-note: Building an iterable this way is a bit fiddly, but ES2015 gives us a language construct to build them easily.
+note: Building an iterable in the way I showed so far is a complicated process, but ES2015 gives us a language construct to build them easily.
-Let's have a look at the details
+Let's have a look at the details.
 ---
 ```js
 function * generatorFunction () {